 With visitor and object safety being our priorities, for each artwork we questioned the use of railings, glazing, or furniture, which can create distance or a disconnect between the viewer and objects.
 We sought a careful balance that offers unique chances to be nose to nose with a bronze or unbothered by glare when viewing unglazed wall-sized fresco fragments.
 The increased visibility of the objects invites visitors to make observations in a more visceral way.

 Left: Large pieces of fresco murals from ancient villas are displayed without glass coverings in a gallery with gray-blue walls; a short railing demarcates the distance a visitor could stand.
-Right:
+Right: A bronze statue of a man lifting his right hand as if in greeting is displayed in a gallery overlooking the Atrium without a vitrine.

 Left: Unglazed fresco murals adorn the gallery walls, as they would have in an ancient villa.
 Right: A bronze statue is displayed in the round without a vitrine.

-Where objects are still enclosed in traditional casework, we made every effort to reduce the distance between them and the viewer.
+Where objects are still enclosed in traditional casework, we made every effort to reduce the distance between it and the viewer.
 Almost every new case built for the reinstallation is shallower than those previously used.
 Visitors can now get closer to the art, and designs with fewer objects layered one in front of the other result in a cleaner view.

 Many objects are viewable in the round, allowing unfettered access.
 Likewise, fewer cases depend on built-in lighting; the transparent tops contribute to the feeling of openness in the galleries.
 In instances where the object is very small or it was impossible to show multiple viewpoints (like the back of a carved gem), we deployed digital viewers to enhance the limits of vision.

 Left: Framed by the deep red wall on which it hangs, a shallow rectangular case holds small gold artifacts against a gray background.
-Below is a plaque with information about the artifacts and to its
+Below is a plaque with information about the artifacts and to its right is an iPad displaying a close-up of one of the artifacts.
+Right: Four small bronze statuettes of male figures and one depicting a two-faced head are displayed in a shallow vitrine.

 Left: A shallow shadowbox with a digital viewer at lower right allows close viewing of jewelry.
 Right: A slender freestanding vitrine provides visual access to bronze statuettes from all angles.